Nahov91/FEND-P8-Chill/README.md

 ## What technologies is this built with?
 This app was created by create react app and uses React.js.

+## Used API
+This app uses Google Maps API and Foursquare API to get and display the data.

 ## Contributing
 As this is a study project I will _not_ accept pull requests.